LainieRainbolt/Kochen-mama/README.md

 # Kochen-mama
-This is a game I developed with Gamemaker to present medieval cooking dishes and methods in a fun way.
+This is a game I developed with Gamemaker to present medieval cooking dishes and methods in a fun way.<br />
-Controls:
+Controls: <br />
-  Space bar - attack / collect
+  Space bar - attack / collect <br />
-  a,w,s,d - move player
+  a,w,s,d - move player <br />
-  e - open inventory / view health stats enter - talk
+  e - open inventory / view health stats<br />
+  enter - talk